code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/7/Teacher.md

 In this lesson, we are creating the mod by setting the variables inside the code.
 The student has access to the game code and is changing the initial value of the Title, Subtitle, Player, Danger, and Target.
 As a reminder, the **ultimate** goal of this game will be to manipulate the player through pressing keys, to avoid the danger, and to make contact with the target.
 The **current** lesson has no motion or interactivity.
 It only changes the look of the game.
 The motion and interactivity function stubs, such as “update-target” and “danger?”, will be completed in later lessons.

-The blocks menu displays a few new items (Boolean, Cond(itional), and Functions) which will be examined in more detail in future lessons.
+The blocks menu displays a few new items (Boolean, Cond, and Functions) which will be examined in more detail in future lessons.
 The students should be encouraged to explore each of the sub-menus.
 However **the only navigation required for this level is editing the five color blocks at the top of the function:** Title, subtitle, bg (background), player, target, and danger.
 The difference between the color and black blocks will also be explained in a future lesson.

 [/together]